Schnauzer Lab Mix – Details With 10 Tips For Raising

-The Schnauzer Lab Mix is a cross between the schnauzer and Labrador retriever.
-The breed was developed by Max Schindler Kennel in Germany, and it’s considered one of the most versatile dog breeds on the market today.
+The Schnauzer-Lab Mix is a cross between the schnauzer and Labrador retriever.
+Max Schindler Kennel developed the breed in Germany, and it’s considered one of the most versatile dog breeds on the market today.

 Schnauzers are known for their intelligence, trainability, and loyalty.
 They make great family dogs because they’re adaptable and easy to get along with.
 Labs are also good family dogs but can be more independent than other breeds.
 This mix makes an excellent all-around pet because it has both characteristics in spades.